MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/02/devtools-110.md

 DevTools in Microsoft Edge 110 now has better support for Windows contrast themes.
 The **Network**, **Console**, **Issues**, and **Sources** tools have all been improved so that the tools render correctly with contrast themes.

-In the **Issues** tool, with the **Desert** contrast theme applied in Windows, focus on a particular issue was displayed with a solid background, which made the text hard to see.
+In the **Issues** tool, with the **Desert** contrast theme applied in Windows, when you put focus on a particular issue, the details about the issue were displayed against a solid background, which made the text hard to read.
 In Microsoft Edge 110, this has been fixed, by using an outline instead of a solid background:

 ![The Issues tool with the Desert contrast theme applied](./devtools-110-images/hc-mode-issues-tool.png)